hugorbarbosa/cpp-coding-style-guide/README.md

 This section outlines conventions for naming variables, functions, and other entities.
 In some cases, multiple options are provided to introduce the reader to different styles commonly seen in C++ projects, being the first option listed for each topic the one I personally prefer.
 However, regardless of the style option you choose, be **consistent**.

 Manually ensuring that the code always has the desired naming conventions is a very error-prone task.
 Therefore, it is recommended to use a tool that automatically verifies the naming conventions from the code.
 A tool that is commonly utilized for this purpose is clang-tidy, through the respective identifier naming check.
-Please refer to the [C++ project template][ref-cpp-project-template] to know more details about clang-tidy, and how this tool can be used in a project.
+Please refer to the [C++ development tooling][ref-cpp-development-tooling] guide to know more details about clang-tidy, and to the [C++ project template][ref-cpp-project-template] to see how this tool can be used in a project.

 **Note:** identifier names that contain double underscores `__` or that start with an underscore followed by a capital letter (e.g., `_Throws`) must be avoided.
 Such identifiers are reserved for the C++ implementation.